mo/mo.github.io/_posts/2017-06-05-javascript-unit-testing.md

 Note that tape, unlike Mocha, prints the number of assert passes/fails in the summary so everything is technically correct here in some sense.

+*Update 2017-07-11: As mentioned by Stefan Alexander Meng in the comments below; there is also a test framework called [node-tap](http://www.node-tap.org/) which is similar to tape in a lot of ways but with a few key issues fixed.
+If you like tape you should also have a look at node-tap before you decide which framework to use.*

 # AVA

 AVA describes itself as "futuristic" and unlike the other frameworks it runs tests in parallel,